Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Correlation functions in the Toda conformal field theory

 \subsubsection{Asymptotic expansion and reflection coefficients}

 As we will see, a first step toward this extension is the description of the asymptotic expansion of the integrand in Equation~\eqref{eq:correl_1} when $\bm c$ diverges in $\R^2$.
 It was shown in~\cite{Toda_correl1} that Toda reflection coefficients naturally show up in this expansion.
-These reflection coefficients are real numbers defined by setting
+These reflection coefficients are real numbers defined by setting (in the $\mathfrak{sl}_3$ case considered in the present article) for $\alpha\in\R^2$ and $s$ an element of the Weyl group $W$